angular/material-start/README.md

 sudo npm install -g http-server
 ```

-Then you can start your own development web server to serve static files from a folder by
+Then you can start your own development web server to serve static files from a folder by running:
-running:

 ```
+cd app
 http-server -a localhost -p 8000
 ```